 The University of Westminster Archive has several online resources, showcasing digitised collections and exhibitions produced by Archive staff.
-We have also recently launched an online catalogue.

 The Polytechnic Magazine

 The Polytechnic Magazine was the in-house magazine of the Regent Street Polytechnic, founded by Quintin Hogg.
 It was published sometimes weekly, sometimes fortnightly and sometimes monthly – and forms a wide-ranging record of a unique institution at the heart of London.

 We have digitised all issues of the Polytechnic Magazines from 1879 to 1960.
 Each issue is fully text-searchable and available free of charge.

 The University of Westminster Archive has been running an Oral History Project since 2010 recording memories of the Regent Street Polytechnic and Polytechnic of Central London.
 Oral history is composed of spoken testimony, stories and experience and is a valuable way of capturing individual understandings and perspectives of the recent past.
 Although official documents provide a vital window into the past, oral history often provides a much richer picture of what life was really like and what people really thought.